SkaymanT/rsschool-cv/cv.md

 ### 6. EXPERIENCE

 I began to learn about programming at the end of 2014.

-I have completed the RSS School courses on JavaScript to React.
-Now I want to consolidate my knowledge of react, so I am looking for a mentor with extensive experience in React and typeScript.
+I have completed the RSS School courses on JavaScript and React.
+Now I want to consolidate my knowledge of React TS, so I am looking for a mentor with extensive experience in React TS.

 ### --------------------------------------------------------------------------------------------------------